susestudio/studio-help/600_faq/100_general.md

 ## How much does it cost?

-[SUSE Studio Online](http://susestudio.com/ "SUSE Studio") is a free service sponsored by Novell.
+[SUSE Studio Online](http://susestudio.com/ "SUSE Studio") is a free service sponsored by SUSE.
 Of course you must take care of the legal aspects relating to the applications and the Linux system.

 [SUSE Studio Onsite](https://www.suse.com/products/susestudio/ "SUSE Studio Onsite")